SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 • Creatures provoke opportunity attacks from you even if they take the Disengage action before leaving your reach.
 • You can use your reaction to make a melee weapon attack against the attacking creature when a creature makes an attack against a target other than you.

-# Shadow Touched

-Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the invisibility, inflict wounds, and false life spells once per long rest and you can cast these spells with your spell slots.

 # Shadow Touched [Cha]

 Increase your Charisma attribute by 1, to a maximum of 20.